 Dr. Nilasha Ghosh is an Assistant Attending Rheumatologist at HSS, as well as an Assistant Professor of Medicine at Weill Cornell Medical College.
 She is board certified in Internal Medicine and Rheumatology.
-She specializes in the care of various rheumatic conditions and also works closely with the physicians at Weill Cornell and Memorial Sloane Kettering to take care of patients with complications of their rheumatic diseases.
+She specializes in the care of various rheumatic conditions and also works closely with the physicians at Weill Cornell and Memorial Sloan Kettering to take care of patients with complications of their rheumatic diseases.

 Autoimmune complications of cancer therapies

 Trigger finger injection

 Please call our office if you have questions regarding your insurance coverage.
 If you have out of network benefits, then your insurance may reimburse you for a portion of your office visit.
 We will work with you and your insurance to minimize your out-of-pocket costs.
 Financial assistance may be available for patients in need.

 Assistant Attending Physician, Hospital for Special Surgery